alexrodpas/finetune/README.md

-# 👩‍💻 Fine-tune Phi-3-mini model to generate Python Code
+# Fine-tune Phi-3-mini-4k model with LoRA or QLoRA to generate Python Code

-## phi3-mini-python

 **Phi3-mini** model fine-tuned on the **python_code_instructions_18k_alpaca Code instructions dataset** using **LoRA** or **QLoRA** with [PEFT](https://github.com/huggingface/peft) and bitsandbytes library.